Customer Centricity Meaning, Examples and Implementing Strategy

 These pain points are where we can build our business.
 How do we uncover them?
 We could simply have a sales rep ask, or use any of the popular CRM software packages to track our interactions with each customer.
 Seek to establish a customer-centric culture through training and follow-up, and reward employees when they make strides in creating a customer-centric attitude.

-However, we decide to reach out to our customer base, making sure our entire company culture is focused on understanding our customers’ challenges is a major element of customer-centricity.
+However, we decided to reach out to our customer base, making sure our entire company culture is focused on understanding our customers’ challenges is a major element of customer-centricity.

-Have you mapped your customers’ behavior?
+Have you mapped your customers’ behaviour?
 Think about their Jobs-to-be-Done, and highlight the roadblocks that prevent customers from completing those jobs.